American Water FREQUENTLY ASKED QUESTIONS

 Pay by Phone

-If you do not have questions about your bill, you can pay-by-phone using your Visa or MasterCard by calling 1-855-748-6066.
-A fee may be charged, with the exception of consumers in California, Missouri & Pennsylvania.
+If you do not have questions about your bill, you can pay by phone using your Visa or MasterCard by calling 1-855-748-6066.
+A fee may be charged.
 Be sure to have your account number handy.
-This is located on the upper right corner of your current bill.
+This is located in the upper right corner of your current bill.

 Human Resources